 Nine Bright and Easy Native Goldenrods to Add to Your Atlanta Naturescape (Natural Landscape)

 OR Add Biodiversity to Your Native Plant Habitat with More Goldenrod` OR Can You Ever Really Have Enough Goldenrod?
-My last post of 2020 and this first post of 2021 is about goldenrod for a reason.
+(Edited 12.3.22 to reflect correction of information I've learned about since publishing this) My last post of 2020 and this first post of 2021 is about goldenrod for a reason.
 It’s a keystone native plant that belongs in every yard in Georgia.
 To know what goldenrod to add to your yard, it's best to research the varieties native to where you live to maximize the value they add to your ecosystem.

 Of the 77 to 100+ varieties of goldenrod in the U.S, 30 to 35 grow in Georgia.
 I couldn't nail down the exact number and wonder if it varies so much because goldenrod hybridizes easily.
 The main considerations I have when adding a goldenrod variety to my naturescape are: